himanshuranjan977/Online-Bus-Booking-System/README.md

 4. **Multiple Payment Options**: Pay securely using various methods, including cards, mobile wallets, and online banking.

 5. **Profile Management and Support**: Create profiles to manage bookings, view history, and access customer support features like chatbots and FAQs.
-## **Usage**

-1. **Convenient Booking**: Users can book bus tickets from anywhere, anytime, without the need to visit a physical ticket counter.

-2. **Real-Time Seat Availability**: Provides real-time information on seat availability, allowing users to choose their preferred seats.

-3. **Secure Payment Options**: Offers multiple secure payment methods, making transactions safe and easy for users.

-4. **Trip Management**: Users can easily manage their bookings, including options to modify, cancel, or reschedule trips.

-5. **Access to Reviews and Ratings**: Provides access to user reviews and ratings of bus operators, helping customers make informed decisions.

 ## **How to setup this project**